cdoremus/deno-fresh-oauth/README.md

 ```

 The `authorizationEndpointUri` and `tokenUri` arguments are used to during the
 OAuth flow.
-We covered getting the `clientId` and `clientSecret` above.
-Make
+The `clientId` and `clientSecret` values come from environmental
-sure they are in a private place and not pushed to your Github repo by adding
+variables the we previously set.
+Make sure they are in a private place and not
-them to `.gitignore`.
+pushed to your Github repo by adding `.env` to `.gitignore`.

 The default `scope` argument determines what private user information our
 application has access to.
 Scopes can be different for each OAuth provider.
 For